gradualgames/ggvm/README.md

 This configures the cartridge for 32 prg roms, 0 chr roms, mapper 2, and vertical mirroring.
-Thus, the iNES header will be ignored and can be removed from the ROM.
+Thus, the iNES header will be ignored and can be zeroed out or filled with garbage in your ROM.

 # An Example GameModule